marcoshsq/GoogleDataAnalyticsCapstone/01. Case Study 01/02. Prepare/data_report.md

 - The data provides details on bike rides, user types, and ride characteristics, allowing us to analyze how annual members and casual riders use Cyclistic bikes differently.

 ### 7. Are there any problems with the data?
-- No major issues detected during the initial review.
+- No major issues were detected during the initial review.
 Any potential problems will be addressed during the analysis phase.

+### Additional Information:
+- **Data Source:** Cyclistic’s historical trip data made available by Motivate International Inc.
+- **License:** The data is provided under a specific license by Motivate International Inc.
+- **Data Privacy:** Due to privacy issues, connecting pass purchases to credit card numbers or identifying personally identifiable information is prohibited.
+- **Scope:** The data allows analysis of how different customer types are using Cyclistic bikes.

 ## Key Tasks: